muarshad01/Golang_Microservices/2_Frontend_and_One_Microservice/README.md

 ***

-## 13. Building a docker image for the Broker service
+## 13. Building a docker-image for the Broker service
 ```dockerfile
 # base go image
 FROM golang:1.18-alpine as builder